MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/data-residency.md

 ---

 # Data residency for Viva Engage
 Viva Engage offers local data residency to help meet data residency requirements.
-We commit to store message bodies and files attached to messages at rest within a specific geographical area, or *geo*.
-Viva Engage files are saved either in Viva Engage cloud storage, or for Microsoft 365 connected groups, some Viva Engage files are stored in SharePoint.
-Viva Engage files saved in SharePoint are stored in SharePoint Online per your SharePoint Online data residency policy.
-Mobile push notifications require sending data to a third-party notification service (Apple or Google), which might be outside your geo.
+We commit to store message bodies and their file attachments within a specific geographical area, referred to here as a *geo*.
+Viva Engage files are saved in Viva Engage cloud storage.
+For Microsoft 365 connected groups, some Viva Engage files are stored in SharePoint Online per your SharePoint Online data residency policy.
+Because mobile push notifications send data to a third-party notification service (Apple or Google), they may be outside your geo.

 Your Viva Engage Enterprise tenant is automatically created when you create your Microsoft 365 tenant.
-For Office 365 Education subscribers, your tenant is associated with the US geo.
-For all other Microsoft 365 subscribers, the country you enroll from determines the geo your tenant is associated with.
-When you enroll from Europe or Africa, your tenant is associated with the EU geo.
-When you enroll from Australia, Asia, North America, or South America, your tenant is associated with the US geo.
+For Microsoft 365 Education subscribers, your tenant is associated with the US geo.
+For all other Microsoft 365 subscribers, the country you enroll from determines your tenant's geo.
+If you enroll from Europe or Africa, your tenant is associated with the EU geo.
+If you enroll from Australia, Asia, North America, or South America, your tenant is associated with the US geo.

 #### Viva Engage features that are unavailable for tenants hosted in the EU geo